tuanhdao/PATH_DD/README.md

   - python main.py and hit enter
   - When the window opens enter the ID and select the Wave and Prepost, click okay and then Save
   - Run the task to check it is working
-7. Solve issues that arise when runnint the task using the cd line.
+7. Solve issues that arise when running the task using the cd line.
   - A problem I encountered was that wx.App was missing.
 I edited the main.py file to import wx and then declared app = wx.App(False) after info_dialog.
 I did not run into the same issue when using a laptop.
 I recommend starting out with the original files and adjusting as needed.
   - Another problem I ran into is that the task would crash after the first real trial because it attempted to append the results to a data frame.
 I edited the runner.py file to use the pd.concat method instead.
 8. Make sure the task is able to run, then close the cd line and the task.